MargaretKrutikova/p2p-book-library-ddd/Concepts.md

 A request for something to happen, triggered by the user or another events.
 If it succeeds - state of the system changes and more domain events might be recorded.

+# Value object

+Domain object without identity.

+# Entity

+Domain object with identity that persists when properties change.

+# Aggregate

+Collection of related objects treated as a single component.
+Used as an atomic unit in db transactions.